Arnaudville, Louisiana

 Arnaudville is a town in St. Landry and St. Martin parishes in the U.S. state of Louisiana.
 The St. Martin Parish portion of Arnaudville is part of the Lafayette metropolitan statistical area, while the St. Landry Parish portion is part of the Opelousas–Eunice micropolitan statistical area.
 At the 2020 population estimates program, it had a population of 1,041.

 History

 On the original site of an Attakapas Indian village, Arnaudville is one of the oldest remaining towns in St. Landry Parish.
-First called La Murière, it was later known as La Jonction which meant "The Junction" translated from French.
-By the 19th century, the town was named after the Brothers Arnaud, who had donated a large amount of land to the town to make a Church for whites and blacks (which still exists today).
-The Arnauds were the family in which the town got its final name from, many of whose descendants still live in the area.
-But the French had settled the town in the late 18th century.
+First settled by the French in the late 18th century and called La Murière, it was later known as La Jonction which translates from French as "The Junction," a tribute to the fact that the town is centered by the intersection of Bayou Teche and Bayou Fusilier.
+By the 19th century, the town was re-named once again, this time after the Arnaud family, which had donated a large amount of land to the town to establish a church for all (which still exists today).